SixSq/old.sixsq.github.com/_posts/2014-02-04-blog-slipstream-ssl.md

     [...]

 Catch it?
-Renegotiation is not supported for SSL protocol SSLv2, as mentionned in the OpenSSL [SECURE RENEGOTIATION](https://www.openssl.org /docs/ssl/SSL_CTX_set_options.html#SECURE_RENEGOTIATION) documentation.
+Renegotiation is not supported for SSL protocol SSLv2, as mentioned in the OpenSSL [Secure Renegotiation](https://www.openssl.org/docs/ssl/SSL_CTX_set_options.html#SECURE_RENEGOTIATION) documentation.

 Looking at our implementation, we're trying to upgrade SSL protocol using the same open connection.
-But since the first negotiation is done with SSlv2 any further renegotiation with an upgraded protocol will fail.
+But since the first negotiation is done with SSLv2 any further renegotiation with an upgraded protocol will fail.

 To handle that issue there are two solutions:

-* closing connection when SSlv23 attempt failed, then open a new connection and try to upgrade to SSLv3 or TLSv1 otherwise;
+* closing connection when SSLv23 attempt failed, then open a new connection and try to upgrade to SSLv3 or TLSv1 otherwise;

 * only deal with SSLv3